KwanLab/Autometa/docs/source/benchmarking.rst

     :file: simulated_community.csv
     :header-rows: 1

 You can download all the Simulated communities using this `link <https://drive.google.com/drive/folders/1JFjVb-pfQTv4GXqvqRuTOZTfKdT0MwhN?usp=sharing>`__.
-Individual communities can be downloaded using the links mentioned in the above table.
+Individual communities can be downloaded using the links in the above table.

 For more information on simulated communities, check the `README.md <https://drive.google.com/file/d/1Ti05Qp13FleuMQdnp3C5L-sXnIM25EZE/view?usp=sharing>`__ located in the `simulated_communities` directory.